Anterior Knee Pain: Complete Guide

 When should you see a physiotherapist for your knee pain?

-Consult a physical therapist if the pain persists for more than 2 weeks despite rest, gradually intensifies, is accompanied by significant swelling, limits your daily activities, or if you experience recurring instability.The typical duration of care
+Consult a physiotherapist if the pain persists for more than 2 weeks despite rest, gradually intensifies, is accompanied by significant swelling, limits your daily activities, or if you experience recurrent instability.Typical Duration of Care

 Generally: 4-8 sessions over 3 months.
 Most of the treatment's effectiveness comes from the home exercise program (140 minutes per week).
 Clinic sessions only account for 30 minutes per week.